pipegalera/starter-academic/content/post/credit-card-approval/index.md

 title: 'Predicting credit card approval'
 subtitle: ''

-summary: We will build a machine learning model that can predict if an individual's application for a credit card will be accepted with 85% accuracy.
+summary: We will build a machine learning model that can predict an application approval for a credit card with 85% accuracy.

 authors:
 - admin